Emergency Contraception: What to Expect

 After you have the IUD, you may have heavier periods with more cramping than before.

 Other side effects are uncommon.
-Rarely, an IUD may fall out of position.
-IUDs pose a very small risk of infections or damaging your uterus.
+Rarely, the device may fall out of position.
+IUDs also pose a very small risk of infections or damaging your uterus.

 If you have a headache or are cramping, try a nonprescription painkiller like ibuprofen or naproxen for a day or two.